OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 # Best practices in Office Scripts

-There are some patterns you can follow in your Office Scripts to help ensure they run successfully.
-These should help you avoid common pitfalls as you start automating your Excel workflow.
+These patterns and practices are designed to help your scripts run successfully every time.
+Use them to avoid common pitfalls as you start automating your Excel workflow.

-## Check if the object exists before using it
+## Verify an object is present

 Scripts often rely on a certain worksheet or table being present in the workbook.
 However, they might get renamed or removed between script runs.
 By checking if those tables or worksheets exist before calling methods on them, you can make sure the script doesn't end abruptly.